-Licensing

-QUESTION: Can you offer guidance on social worker licenses that may expire on 4/30/20.
+Licensing QUESTION: Can you offer guidance on social worker licenses that may expire on 4/30/20.

-ANSWER: Based with the most recent executive orders from the Governor:
+UPDATED ANSWER: Based with the most recent executive orders from the Governor (EO 2020-13 rescinded; EO 2020-49):

-- Effective immediately and continuing through April 14, 2020 at 11:59 pm, LARA may renew a license to practice under Part 170, 172, 175, 177, or 187 of the Public Health Code, 1978 PA 368, as amended, regardless of whether the licensee has satisfied the continuing education requirement applicable to their license. - Effective immediately and continuing through April 14, 2020 at 11:59 pm, LARA may recognize hours worked responding to the COVID-19 emergency as hours toward continuing education courses or programs required for licensure.
+- Effective immediately and continuing through May 12, 2020 at 11:59 pm, LARA may renew a license to practice under Part 170, 172, 175, 177, or 187 of the Public Health Code, 1978 PA 368, as amended, regardless of whether the licensee has satisfied the continuing education requirement applicable to their license. - Effective immediately and continuing through May 12, 2020 at 11:59 pm, LARA may recognize hours worked responding to the COVID-19 emergency as hours toward continuing education courses or programs required for licensure. - Additionally, under EO 2020-49, LARA may allow a non-nursing assistant such as an activity coordinator, social worker, or volunteer to help feed or transport a patient or resident in a manner consistent with the patient's or resident's care plan.